The twenty year eight month career of D7561/25211 was spent entirely allocated to London Midland Region depots.

 Noted Derby Works October 1966.

-On July 5th the 13.35 Banbury - Marylebone DMU service required the assistance of 7561 throughout following the failure of the DMU.
+On July 5th the 13.35 Banbury - Marylebone diesel multiple unit required the assistance of 7561 throughout following the failure of the unit.

 When the 08.01 Manchester Piccadilly - St. Pancras failed at Derby on October 23rd behind Class 45 No. 132 the train was taken forward to Leicester by 7581, here the Class 25 was replaced by a Class 45.